InvoxiPlayGames/mc-queueproxy/README.md

 - **joiningGameMessage** - A string for a message to display to the user before they get connected to the game server. e.g. `"Connecting to server..."`
 - **disconnectedMessage** - A string for a message to display to the user if they get disconnected from the server. e.g. `"Disconnected from server."`
 - **serverFullMessage** - A string for a message to display to the user if the queue is disabled and the server is full. e.g. `"Server is full."`
+- **tooManyConnectionsMessage** - A string for a message to display to the user if they have more connections than allowed in connectionsPerIP. e.g. `You have too many open connections!`
+- **connectionThrottledMessage** - A string for a message to display to the user if they try to connect in quick succession. e.g. `Connection throttled!
+Please wait a moment and try again.`
 - **notWhitelistedMessage** - A string for a message to display to the user if they aren't whitelisted on the server. e.g. `"You are not whitelisted on this server."`
 - **positionInQueueColor** - A string for a Minecraft colour type used for the positionInQueueMessage. e.g. `light_purple`
 - **joiningGameColor** - A string for a Minecraft colour type used for the joiningGameMessage. e.g. `gold`